 The Board of Bar Commissioners (Board) is established by Supreme Court Rule 24-101(C) as the governing board of the State Bar.
 The Board is responsible for overseeing the executive director, and making decisions to fulfill the mission of improving the quality of legal services to the citizens of New Mexico.
-The Board will meet five times in 2020.
+The Board will meet five times in 2021.
 While Board members receive no compensation, they do receive mileage and per diem allowances for travel in accordance with the Supreme Court rule and the State of New Mexico travel policies.

-The expenses for Board meetings are based on the assumptions that during 2020, two Board meeting will be held in Santa Fe, and three will be held in Albuquerque.
-Board committees may also conduct business by teleconference throughout the year.
+The expenses for Board meetings are based on the assumptions that during 2021, two Board meetings will be held virtually, two will be held in Santa Fe, and one will be held in Albuquerque.
+Board committees may also conduct business virtually throughout the year.

 Travel and conference expenses include travel for officers to attend various State Bar-related activities, conferences and training programs.
-The 2020 travel for the officers is based on the assumption that they may attend national conferences.
+The 2021 travel for the officers is based on the assumption that they may attend national conferences.
 The president may attend the annual meetings of the state bars of Texas, Oklahoma, Utah and Arizona.